kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 :::Exercise
 1. Using the cursors, what is the peak voltage and what is the trough voltage of your signal?
-2. What is the offset voltage of your signal? **Hint:** You can use the average of you peak and trough voltages.
+2. What is the offset voltage of your signal? **Hint:** You can use the average of your peak and trough voltages.
 3. Which parameter does this measure?
 :::